-DEAN OF STUDENT SERVICES
+VICE PRESIDENT OF STUDENT SERVICES

-The dean of student services oversees all student services programs and activities, including commencement.
+The vice president of student services oversees all student services programs and activities, including commencement.
 The Student Services Division plans, organizes, implements, and assesses student support programs including: Admissions, Registration, and Records; Advising and Counseling; Career Development Center; Financial Aid; New Student Orientation; Recruiting; Residence Life; Student Disability Services; Student Life; and the Testing and Assessment Center.
-In addition, the dean of student services is responsible for the development and enforcement of the Student Code of Conduct found in the Student Handbook.
+In addition, the vice president of student services is responsible for the development and enforcement of the Student Code of Conduct found in the Student Handbook.
 The dean also acts as an institutional equity officer and the deputy Title IX coordinator.